yimingsun12138/OpenAI4R/README.md

 ## Notice

-OpenAI4R now provides ChatGPT API only.
+OpenAI4R now provides ChatGPT and completions API only.
 More APIs will be added later.

 ## Usage